rretrogamerr/uaedb/README.md

 # UAEDB

-UAEDB uncompresses Unity asset bundles, applies a `.xdelta` patch to the target file inside, then recompresses the bundle.
+UAEDB uncompresses Unity asset bundles, applies a `.xdelta` patch to the uncompressed bundle, then recompresses the bundle.

 ## Install (zip portable)